-Tory MP rejects 'collaborator' slur
+MP rejects Brexit 'collaborator' slur

 Brexit 'collaborator' slur rejected by Tory MP Sandbach

-A former Conservative member of the Welsh Assembly has hit back at claims that Tory MPs aiming to amend the UK government's Brexit plans as "collaborators" with Labour.
+A former Conservative member of the Welsh Assembly has hit back at claims that Tory MPs aiming to amend the UK government's Brexit plans are acting as "collaborators" with Labour.

 Antoinette Sandbach, now MP for Eddisbury in Cheshire, said the use of that word was "personally offensive".